 Our wood products help you meet important sustainable building objectives, including being eligible for credits under major green building standards, such as LEED®, Green Globes® and the National Green Building Standard™.
 To help you understand which of our products fit into the many different green building programs, we publish a summary report and issue regular updates as our products or the programs change.
 We also offer software and support services to help you meet the requirements of these standards and build buildings more efficiently.

-All our wood products can help projects achieve LEED designation for your buildings.
-Through LEED’s alternate compliance path, products with SFI® fiber-sourcing certification count as legal, responsible and, with SFI chain-of-custody certification, as certified.
-Find more information, including helpful training modules and resources, on the Sustainable Forestry Initiative's website.
+All our wood products can help you achieve LEED designation for your buildings.
+Through LEED’s alternate compliance path, products with Sustainable Forestry Initiative® fiber-sourcing certification count as legal, responsible and, with SFI® chain-of-custody certification, as certified.
+Find more information, including helpful training modules and resources, on the Sustainable Forestry Initiative website.

 ENVIRONMENTAL PRODUCT DECLARATIONS

-These EPDs are third-party verified by UL Environment, a business unit of Underwriters Laboratories, and are based on life-cycle assessment results from data gathered from our sector partners, starting with raw material extraction and going all the way through the manufacturing process.
-ULE verifies that the EPDs conform to the requirements of ISO 14025, the global standard governing EPDs.
+These EPDs are third-party verified by UL Environment, a business unit of Underwriters Laboratories, and are based on life-cycle-assessment results from data gathered from our sector partners, starting with raw material extraction and going all the way through the manufacturing process.
+UL Environment verifies that the EPDs conform to the requirements of ISO 14025, the global standard governing EPDs.